wp-plugins/groups/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Reduced files loaded on non-admin pages.
+* Added Lithuanian translation.
+* Changed help to use tabs.

 = 1.2.0 =
 * Access control is no longer restricted to the groups_read_post capability: now any capability can be used to limit access to posts so that different groups can be granted access to different sets of posts.